 This review has spoilers.
 So, if you have not watched yet, please come back.
 Not that it is a murder mystery and I will reveal anything suspenseful.
 Just a warning for people who do not like to know much about the movie before watching it.

 Mission Mangal is a complete entertainer.
-It has emotion, comedy, patriotism, and knowledge!
+It has emotions, comedy, patriotism, and knowledge!
 The film works because it is about achieving a dream by overcoming struggles, with limited resources, and limited money.
 Something all of us can relate to.

 Simplification of facts.